 Here are some explanations on how to use our list of the best websites to download free 3D models for 3D printers.

-- Free: the 3D files repository is entirely free
+- Free: the 3D file repository is entirely free.

-- Paid: the 3D models marketplace is an online store where users have to pay to download a 3D file
+- Paid: the 3D models marketplace is an online store where users must pay to download a 3D file.

-We classified the sites to download STL files in three categories:
+We classify the sites to download STL files in three categories:

-- Repository: a repository is a database regrouping only free 3D models.
-This category regroups most of the STL files websites.
+- Repository: a repository is a database regrouping free 3D models only.
+Most STL files websites are repositories.

-- Search engine: 3D models search engines index thousands of 3D files from other websites, to save time in your research.
+- Search engine: 3D model search engines index thousands of 3D files from other websites to save time for users.

 3D printable files

 The sites with an “X” in the “3D printable files” column are either 100% 3D printable files or have an option to filter on 3D printable designs only.

 Where can I find free STL files for 3D printers?